UdayVempalli/Dev-ops-Project/README3.md

-# 🚀 Day 3: Setting Up AWS CodeArtifact
+# Setting Up AWS CodeArtifact

 ## 🎯 Objective
 In this project, we'll set up AWS CodeArtifact, a fully managed artifact repository service.
 We'll use it to store and manage our project's dependencies, ensuring secure and reliable access to Java packages for our web application.